 Squats

 Use barbell: Almost always.
-Barbell back squats and front squats allow loads that goblet squats can't match.
-The barbell squat is the king of leg exercises for a reason.
+Barbell back squats and front squats allow loads that goblet squats simply can't match.

 Use dumbbells: For goblet squats as a warmup, learning mechanics, or when no barbell is available.